 Time to hit the Class III+ rapids of the best whitewater in the Western Andes!
-During the winter months, you'll be on the Rio Blanco and in the summer you'll paddle the Rio Toachi.
-On these exhilarating rides, you'll pass through forested canyons and isolated villages as you descend towards the Pacific lowlands.
+During the winter months, raft on the Rio Blanco and in the summerl paddle the Rio Toachi.
+On these exhilarating rides, pass through forested canyons and isolated villages as you descend towards the Pacific lowlands.
 This afternoon, you return to the highlands to the western flank of the Cotopaxi Volcano for dinner and to rest after an exciting day.

 Continue by vehicle to visit Laguna de Limpiopungo, a shallow Andean lake with great birdwatching, and from here you start your ten kilometer (7 mile) trek back to El Porvenir.
-You stop at the Chusig Machai cave for lunch and continue on foot through beautiful mountain valleys before returning to a good dinner and the last night at the hacienda.
+Stop at the Chusig Machai Cave for lunch and continue on foot through beautiful mountain valleys before returning to a good dinner and the last night at the hacienda.

-This morning you get your choice of excursions, such as mountain biking or ropes course challenge.
+This morning you get your choice of excursions, such as mountain biking or a ropes course challenge.

 In the afternoon, travel to Sangolqui, a village with a traditional market.
 Browse the market stalls with traditional arts and crafts and sample some of the local produce, particularly the fruits.
 Return to Quito in the evening.